In common speech, "data" and "statistics" are synonymous, but when doing research, they're not.

 This federal government provides detailed information on Canadian and US trade with over 200 countries

 This database contains voting information down to the district level for federal, provincial, and territorial elections.
-Federal election coverage from 1874 to 2011.
+Federal election coverage from 1874 to the most recent election.

 This public opinion collection covers over 90 countries, with over half a million questions, and is updated monthly.